Ascending Passage .com HOME PAGE.

 with glory and brought gold to the god Amun.

-To me most feminine she
+To me she

-fanciful, all very smart and delicate; full of finesse and laughter,
+fanciful, all very smart and delicate, full of finesse and laughter,

-woman in 1500 B.C.
+woman of 1500 B.C.

 temple at Deir-el-Bahari came upon me like a delicate woman, perfumed